gjoseph92/dask-pyspy/README.md

 You may need to run the scheduler process as root for py-spy to be able to profile it (especially on macOS).
 See https://github.com/benfred/py-spy#when-do-you-need-to-run-as-sudo.

-In a Docker container, `distributed-pyspy` should "just work" as long as your Docker/moby version is >= 20.10.6.
+In a Docker container, `distributed-pyspy` will "just work" for Docker/moby versions >= 21.xx.
+As of right now (May 2021), Docker 21.xx doesn't exist yet, so read on.

-Why that version? [moby/moby#42083](https://github.com/moby/moby/pull/42083/files) recently allowlisted the `process_vm_readv` system call that py-spy uses, which used to be blocked unless you set `--cap-add SYS_PTRACE`.
-If you're stuck on a very slightly older version of Docker, you _could_ use the [`seccomp.json`](https://github.com/clubby789/moby/blob/d39b075302c27f77b2de413697a5aacb034d8286/profiles/seccomp/default.json) file from 20.10.6 via `--seccomp=moby-20.10.6-seccomp.json`, if you happen to be reluctant to `--cap-add SYS_PTRACE`.
+[moby/moby#42083](https://github.com/moby/moby/pull/42083/files) recently allowlisted the `process_vm_readv` system call that py-spy uses, which used to be blocked unless you set `--cap-add SYS_PTRACE`.
+This has been reasonable/safe to do for a while, but just wasn't enabled.
+So your options right now are:
+* (low/no security impact) Download the newer [`seccomp.json`](https://github.com/clubby789/moby/blob/d39b075302c27f77b2de413697a5aacb034d8286/profiles/seccomp/default.json) file from moby/master and pass it to Docker via `--seccomp=default.json`.
+* (more convenient) Pass `--cap-add SYS_PTRACE` to Docker.
+This enables more than you need, but it's one less step.

 On Ubuntu-based containers, ptrace system calls are [further blocked](https://www.kernel.org/doc/Documentation/admin-guide/LSM/Yama.rst): processes are prohibited from ptracing each other even within the same UID.
 To work around this, `distributed-pyspy` automatically uses [`prctl(2)`](https://man7.org/linux/man-pages/man2/prctl.2.html) to mark the scheduler process as ptrace-able by itself and any child processes, then launches py-spy as a child process.

-If you're using an older Docker version, then https://github.com/benfred/py-spy#how-do-i-run-py-spy-in-docker still applies.

 ## Development